 Can break easily

 For those interested in a heavier material, glass straws are another good option.
 They are BPA-free and made from borosilicate, so they should last for a long time if properly cared for.
-Reviewers also love their chic and classy look.
 This set includes two bent straws and two straight straws, each measuring 9 inches long—an ideal height for use with a variety of drinkware.
 Our product tester was particularly pleased that the straw openings are wide enough to consume many different types of beverages without the straws getting clogged or being difficult to clean afterward.

 Material: Borosilicate glass | Length: 9 inches | What’s Included: 4 straws and a cleaning brush